 1.2.
 Our Terms and Conditions of Sale shall only apply to entrepreneurs (in accordance with Section 14 German Civil Code [BGB]), legal persons governed by public law or a separate legal entity under public law.

 2. Quotes, conclusion of contract

 2.1.
 Our quotes are subject to change and are non-binding unless they have been explicitly declared binding or include a specific period of acceptance.

 2.5.
-The information we provide on the item to be supplied (e.g. weights, dimensions, quantities and functional values), as well as our descriptions of the item to be supplied, are only approximations, unless use for the purpose intended by the contract requires full conformity.
+The information we provide on the item to be supplied (e.g. weights, dimensions, quantities and functional values), as well as our representations of the item to be supplied, are only approximations, unless use for the purpose intended by the contract requires full conformity.
 These are not guaranteed physical characteristics, rather descriptions or characterisations of the product.
 Deviations that are customary in the trade and deviations that are the result of legal provisions are permissible provided that they do not impair usability for the contractually agreed purpose.
 Refer below to Article 10 of these terms and conditions.

-3. Prices, price adjustments
+3. Prices, price adjustments, electronic invoicing

 3.2.
 We reserve the right to amend the listed prices upon which the contract is based accordingly if cost reductions or increases arise as a result of tariff agreements, or if the price of materials increases after the contract is concluded.
-These shall be verified to the client upon request.
+These shall be verified to the customer upon request.
 A price adjustment shall not be effected in cases where delivery is made as contractually stipulated within four months of conclusion of the contract.

 4. Payment terms and conditions, payment arrears

 4.3.
 For payment within eight days from date of invoice, a 2% discount shall be granted.
-The precondition for any discount shall be the settlement of all other client payables arising from the business relationship with us that are older than 30 days.
+The precondition for any discount shall be the settlement of all other customer payables arising from the business relationship with us that are older than 30 days.